Contents

 purchase_order_template

-As you can see above, the PO captures all the relevant information that the vendor needs to process your order.
+As you can see above, the PO captures all the relevant information the vendor needs to process your order.

 For example, it covers the item description, quantity, unit price, payment terms, and other standard terms and conditions.

-It also has the supplier contact details so that the system can automatically dispatch the order contact to the supplier.
+It also has the supplier contact details so the system can automatically dispatch the order contact to the supplier.

 There are two main things you need to track for a purchase order.

-Vendor acknowledgment:
+Vendor Acknowledgment:

 Vendor acknowledgment is the process for the supplier to inform the buyer that they have received your order.